the paratheatre workings

 Antero:

-For me, personally, it’s become more spiritual … but for some others it may be more psychological … it all depends on the person’s make-up and maturity.
-Some people come into this work with lots of unchecked, un-integrated or underexposed parental or cultural conditioning … and that kind of parental or family business is the first thing these people are grappling with, whether they know it or not.
-In their minds they may not call it that but if they are starting to confront authority issues, especially the projection of authority … and sometimes I’m on the receiving end of that... then, it's more psychological.
-As the person guiding people up the mountain, others sometimes look to me as mum or dad!
-And of course I’m not that.
-I try to be attentive to that projection and remind them gently that I am not the father or the mother.
-I’m just the guide … I just work here!
+For me personally, it’s become more spiritual but for some others it may be more psychological.
+It all depends on the person’s needs, their disposition, personality and current stage of life.
+Some people come into this work with lots of unchecked parental and cultural conditioning that pretty much owns them.
+That mechanical programming tends to be the first thing they grapple with, whether they know it or not.
+In their minds they may not call it psychological but if they are confronting conflicting authority issues, especially the projection of authority outwards -- and sometimes I’m on the receiving end of that delusion -- then, their process turns psychological.
+As the one guiding others up the mountain, it's only natural they sometimes look up to me as mum or dad but, of course, I’m not their mum or dad.
+I try to be attentive to these projections and remind them gently that I’m just the guide.
+I'm not the mountain -- I just work near the mountain.

-I have in the earlier stages of this work sorted through quite a bit of my own psychological baggage, my obsessions and fixations and phobias and so forth.
-And so now, many years later, I still have issues but they don’t carry the same charge as before.
-I don’t feel as if they really own me that much as they did when I was younger.
+Doing this paratheatre work has helped me sort through quite a bit of my own psychological baggage, my obsessions and fixations and phobias and so forth.
+Three decades later, I still have issues but they don’t carry as much charge.
+I don’t feel as if they really own me like they did when I was younger.
 And so I’m a little more clear-headed about it now.
-Thankfully – I’m 53 now – so I should have something figured out by now!
+Thankfully – I’m 53 now – so I should have a few things figured out by now!
 (Laughs)

 Jessica: In your sources of inspiration you have mentioned your Grotowski roots and I get the sense that you draw inspiration from Carl Jung … is that correct?